Blog

 The type of asset and its usage play a significant role in determining the best marking method.
 High-value assets or critical equipment may require durable and permanent markings, such as engraving or laser etching.
 Less critical or frequently updated assets might benefit from more flexible options like barcode or QR code tagging.

 Different asset marking methods support specific tracking goals and operational priorities.
 For real-time tracking, technologies like GPS or BLE tagging offer the best results.
 In contrast, barcode or RFID work well for simpler, offline tracking needs.
-The method should match required automation and update frequency for optimal efficiency.
+The method should match the required automation and update frequency for optimal efficiency.

 The useful life of an asset plays a role in determining the longevity of the asset marking.
 Assets with a longer lifecycle, such as machinery or vehicles, require more durable markings.
 Assets with a shorter lifespan, such as office equipment or IT devices, can use temporary marking methods like stickers or labels.